-The Vienna International Centre (VIC), colloquially also known as UNO City in Vienna, is the campus and building complex hosting United Nations organizations in Vienna, Austria.
+The Vienna International Centre (VIC), colloquially also known as UNO City in Vienna, is the campus and building complex hosting international organizations in Vienna, Austria.

 The VIC , designed by Austrian architect Johann Staber, was built between 1973 and 1979 just north of the river Danube.
-Initial idea of setting up international organization in Vienna came from prime minster Dr. Bruno Kreisky.
+The initial idea of setting up international organization in Vienna came from prime minster Dr. Bruno Kreisky himself.

 The VIC is an extraterritorial area, exempt from the jurisdiction of local law.

 Vienna is the only European Union city to host one of four UN headquarters, along with New York, Geneva and Nairobi.
 The VIC has long assumed landmark qualities.
 It also reflects the way Vienna perceives itself as a platform for international meetings in the heart of a united Europe, as much of the world’s history has been shaped here.

 Numerous international organisations and non-governmental organisations (NGOs) are also located in Vienna, among them the Organization of the Petroleum Exporting Countries (OPEC), and the Organization for Security and Co-operation in Europe (OSCE).